Security by Design

 Security improves when execution is explainable.

 Teams lose control when decisions disappear into chats, private notes, or disconnected tools.
-Velrin’s design should keep the reasoning close to the work so teams can review what happened later.
+Velrin keeps reasoning close to the work so teams can review what happened later.

 Progress